tatosgames/testlayouting/README.md

 ## Config:
 before you get to work you will surely want to check the config file.
 You could setup dimensions, webfonts, etc

-## Webfonts:
-In the config file you can specify which webfonts you want to include.
-In case you do not want to use webfonts simply leave the array empty

 ## Credits
 Big thanks to these great repos: